 I always start by evaluating my photo and making a few decisions about what it needs.
 Is it underexposed?
 Is the white balance WAY off?
 Did it turn out the way I envisioned it?
 Does it need a little ooomph?
 These thoughts may even apply to a group of photos that I will be editing at the same time.

 This helps me decide if I want to use Brushes and one of my creative presets (presets not in a workflow collection) or one of the Workflow Preset Collections.

 Workflow Using Brushes, Filters and Creative Presets

-Creative Presets like those in the Pretty Pastels Collection or the Make It Matte Collection work best on images that are well exposed and have good contrast.
+Creative Presets like those in the Pretty Film Pastels Collection or the Pretty Film Bohemian Collection work best on images that are well exposed and have good contrast.
 The problem is that if you use Lightroom’s Basic Panel to make these changes, your changes will likely be over-ridden when you click on the preset.

 The solution is to use Lightroom’s Brushes and Graduated/Radial Filters to make the necessary changes to your photo BEFORE applying any creative presets.